IDGercek/gpt2-from-scratch/README.md

 ## Features

 - **GPT-2 Paper Implementation**: Implements the original GPT-2 model in PyTorch as described in the original paper.
-- **Modernized Training Loop**: Uses modern industry practices such as AdamW optimizer, learning rate decay and mixed precision to achieve faster training while also improving quality.
+- **Modernized Training Loop**: Uses modern industry practices such as AdamW optimizer, cosine learning rate decay and mixed precision to achieve faster training while also improving quality.
 - **Autoregressive Inference**: Utilizes Top-K sampling and temperature scaling for text generation.

 ## Repository Structure